 Will the housing market start to cool down as we enter a recession?
 Yes.
 This is only expected as inflation and high interest rates make affording a home difficult for many Americans.

 However, a slowing market does not mean a crashing one!
 Housing supply is still very low and demand is still very high.
 Until the supply problem is fixed, home prices will remain steady.
 Affordability constraints mean demand will dip slightly, but once we enter a recession and interest rates fall, demand will start to rise again.

 Home prices are projected to appreciate for the next few years thanks to the overwhelming demand, meaning real estate will continue to be a safe and lucrative investment.
-If you would like help finding a home or getting pre-approved for a mortgage, fill out the form below to request a consultation with one of our mortgage advisors.
+If you would like help finding a home or getting pre-approved for a mortgage, let's connect.